Interstellar communication. VII. Benchmarking inscribed matter probes: Durability

 In addition, the probe will be hit from all sides by cosmic rays.
 These are mostly hydrogen and helium nuclei accelerated to relativistic energies.
 At low Lorentz factors ($<0.3$) we can neglect the anisotropy caused by the probe's velocity.
 The flux can be approximated by monoenergetic nucleons with an average energy of 1 GeV and its rate is $\approx11$ nucleons cm$^{-2}$\,s$^{-1}$ \citep{2009AcAau..64..644S}.

-Shielding against GeV particles is more effective for light elements such as polyethylene (CH$_2$, $\rho=0.94\,\rm{g\,cm}^{-3}$) compared to aluminum because of fewer secondary cascades.
-Still, CH$_2$ shielding is relatively ineffective at 10\,\% (30\,\%) for a depth of 3\,cm (10\,cm), or requires implausibly high masses \citep{GUETERSLOH2006319}.
+Shielding against GeV particles is more effective when using light elements such as polyethylene (CH$_2$, $\rho=0.94\,\rm{g\,cm}^{-3}$) compared to aluminum because of fewer secondary cascades.
+Still, CH$_2$ shielding is relatively ineffective.
+A recent study by \citet{GUETERSLOH2006319} found that only 10\,\% of particles are stopped using a shield depth of 3\,cm.
+When increasing the shield to 10\,cm, the absorbed fraction increases to 30\,\%.
+The further relation between shield thickness and dose reduction is however not linear, and particle shields of close to 100\,\% effectiveness would require depths of several meters, which would result in prohibitively high masses.
 It appears preferable not to add extra shielding against cosmic rays, but instead invest the mass into error correction.